lordofwizard/crabsay/README.md

 ### Installation

-You can install CrabSay 🦀 using Cargo, the following instructions:
+You can install CrabSay 🦀 using Cargo & Git, the following instructions:
 1. Clone the repository
 ```bash
 git clone https://github.com/lordofwizard/crabsay